Goa itinerary for 3 days – a first-timer’s travel guide

+The first step to planning an itinerary is to decide your base location.
 Goa is full of surprises and attractions which would leave you spoilt for choices of what to do in Goa in 3 days.
-Panaji is a good place to base yourself if you are visiting for the first time.
-Being centrally located it offers you the opportunity to explore the best of Goa in a short time.
+Panaji, the capital of Goa is a good place to base yourself if you are visiting for the first time.
+Being centrally located it offers you the opportunity to explore the best of Goa with ease.

 We stayed at Crown Goa, an excellent 4-star hotel located right across the river Mandovi.
 Being situated at an elevation makes it a visible landmark and a great place to enjoy views of the riverside.
 The favorable location helped us explore a lot of places just by walking leisurely in the evening.